-In this tutorial, set to 80.
+In this tutorial, set the backend port number to 80.

 Scheduling Algorithm: Server Load Balancer supports the following scheduling algorithms.
 In this tutorial, the round-robin method is used.

 Click Next Step to configure health check settings.
-Select the TCP mode and keep other settings as default, click Confirm.
+Select the TCP mode and keep other settings as default, and click Confirm.

-Through health check on backend ECS instances, Server Load Balancer can automatically block abnormal ECS instances and distribute requests to them again when they become normal.
+Through health check on the backend ECS instances, Server Load Balancer can automatically block abnormal ECS instances and distribute requests to them again when they become normal.

 Click Confirm to complete the configuration.

-On the Load Balancer Server Pool page, click the Servers Not Added tab and select the previously created ECS instances, then click Add in Batch.
+On the Load Balancer Server Pool page, click the Servers Not Added tab, select the previously created ECS instances, and then click Add in Batch.